Credits#

-rhodent is primarily developed at the Department of Physics of Chalmers University of Technology in Gothenburg, Sweden with funding from the Knut och Alice Wallenbergs Foundation, the Swedish Research Council, and the National Academic Infrastructure for Supercomputing in Sweden.
+rhodent is primarily developed at the Department of Physics of Chalmers University of Technology in Gothenburg, Sweden with funding from the Knut och Alice Wallenbergs Foundation and the Swedish Research Council, as well as computational support from the National Academic Infrastructure for Supercomputing in Sweden.
 The main contributors are Jakub Fojt, Tuomas Rossi and Paul Erhart.

 rhodent is based on code devoloped as part of several publications.
 If you use the following methods in your research please cite the following papers: